How Often Should You Update Your App Store Metadata?

 Last but not least, some marketers have chosen to follow a keyword optimization strategy that is not based on search results, but instead aims to improve browse traffic performance and/or store conversion.

 - Optimizing for browse traffic relies on targeting keywords that are most likely to bring you featuring opportunities and/or improve the traffic an app receives from ‘similar apps’.
 The most common example of this practice is the “road blocking” strategy in which you target the same keywords across different apps.
-Not only does this strategy aim to push other competitors further down the fold when people look for your main app, it can also create a visibility loop in the ‘Similar Apps’ section to promote several of your apps.
+Not only does this strategy aim to push other competitors further down the fold when people look for your main app, but it can also create a visibility loop in the ‘Similar Apps’ section to promote several of your apps.

 - Keyword optimization focused on conversion is likely to be used by apps that have a very high seasonality and/or brand power.
-In this case, keywords are updated to match the content of marketing campaigns, or the latest topic that target users are searching for.
+In this case, keywords are updated to match the content of marketing campaigns or the latest topic that target users are searching for.

 To conclude, the frequency at which you should update your app’s metadata depends on the resources at your disposal and your overall ASO strategy.
 There is no singular update frequency that will guarantee you optimal visibility, but regularly monitoring keyword rankings and store changes is key to ensure you can adapt and find new opportunities to stay visible.